goel261/Real-Time-Criminal-Face-Detection/README.md

     ![image](https://user-images.githubusercontent.com/43380724/125500468-4b9e215d-6490-42d5-907b-b034bd5b1e74.png)

- 3. Flatten the largest face image(gray scale) and save in a numpy array
+**3. Flatten the largest face image(gray scale) and save in a numpy array.**

- 4. Repeat the above for multiple people to generate training data
+**4. Repeat the above for multiple people to generate training data.**

 **Face Recognition**

+# 1. load the training data (numpy arrays of all the persons)
+      # x- values are stored in the numpy arrays
+      # y-values we need to assign for each person
+# 2. Read a video stream using opencv
+# 3. Extract faces out of it
+# 4. Use knn to find the prediction of face (int)
+# 5. Map the predicted id to name of the user
+# 6. Display the predictions on the screen - bounding box and name